 Gayle Thompson has been a daily contributor for The Boot since it began in 2008.
 In addition, she has written for Rolling Stone, Country Weekly, CBS Radio and several other outlets.
 Besides writing, she loves traveling, cooking, entertaining and anything else that involves her husband and little boy.

-On Sept.
-7, 1979, Jennings' 'Greatest Hits' album was certified platinum, for sales in excess of one million units.
+On Oct.
+11, 2002, the Dixie Chicks' album 'Home' was certified triple platinum, signifying sales in excess of 3 million units.

 On Sept.
 3, 1961, Lynn signed with Decca Records.